waitinfuture/emapreduce/intl.en-US/User Guide/Job/Spark job configuration.md

 ## Procedure {#section_p4m_rhp_y2b .section}

-1. Log on to the [Alibaba Cloud E-MapReduce Console Job List](https://emr.console.aliyun.com/?spm=5176.doc28084.2.1.gxpx8G#/job/region/cn-hangzhou).
+1. Log on to the [Alibaba Cloud E-MapReduce Console](https://emr.console.aliyun.com/?spm=5176.8250060.103.1.48466f55SEaqMe#/cn-hangzhou) to enter the Cluster List page with primary account.
-2. Click **Create a job** in the upper right corner to enter the job creation page.
+2. Click the **Data Platform** tab on the top to enter the **Project List** page.
-3. Enter the job name.
+3. Click **Design Workflow** of the specified project in the **Operation** column.
+4. On the left side of the Job Editing page, right-click on the folder you want to operate and select **New Job**.
+5. In the **New Job** dialog box, enter the job name, job description.

+    Once the job type is selected, it cannot be modified.

+6. Click **OK**.

+    **Note:** You can also create subfolder, rename folder, and delete folder by right-clicking on the folder.

-4. Select the Spark job type to create a Spark job.
+7. Select the Spark job type to create a Spark job.
 This type of job is submitted in the background by using the following process:

     ```
     spark-submit [options] --class [MainClass] xxx.jar args
     ```

-5. Enter the **Parameters** in the option box with command line parameters required to submit this Spark job.
+8. Enter the parameters in the **Content**box with command line parameters required to submit this Spark job.
 Only the parameters after spark-submit can be entered.
 The following example shows how to enter the parameters for creating Spark jobs and Pyspark jobs.
     -   Create a Spark job

         Create a Spark WordCount job: